 How secure are self storage units?

-Security measures vary by facility, so it’s important to review the features each location offers.
+Self storage units are secure, though security measures vary by facility, so it’s important to review the features each location offers.
 Extra Space Storage locations are equipped with measures like video surveillance, electronic gate access, on-site resident managers, individually-alarmed units, and security access to your floor only.
 For details on the security features available at your local facility, contact a team member.

 Does my storage unit come with insurance?